aharjula/moodle-qtype_stack/doc/en/Authoring/Question_blocks.md

 A body of CAStext is then repeatedly processed until all blocks have been interpreted into CAStext.
 This is a core part of CAStext and so applied to all appropriate parts of the question.

 Note:  The parameters to blocks in the question body may **NOT** depend on the student's answers.
 This means that you cannot reveal an input block based on student input, well not just by using an [[if/]]-block.
 But you may still adapt PRT-feedback as much as you want.

+Updated note: The parameters have no problems with state-variables and you can construct code in the PRT-feedback-variables -field that changes those state-variables so that you may reveal input blocks...

 ## General Syntax ##

 To avoid issues with the rich text editors used in Moodle we use a simple syntax not too different from the syntax used in input and output components:

     [[ block_type param1="value1" param2='value2' ... paramN="valueN" ]]